-The United States Department of Agriculture (USDA) Harmonized Good Agricultural Practices (GAP) Plus+ Standard is based on the Produce GAPs Harmonized Food Safety Standard developed by the GAPs Harmonization Initiative.
-Use of the Harmonized Food Safety Standard has been granted by the Secretariat of the GAPs Harmonization Initiative through a non-exclusive copyright license agreement which includes permission to insert additional audit requirements beyond those listed in the Harmonized Standard.
-Additional requirements are designated by any requirement number ending in a letter. (i.e. G-1.1.a)
+The United States Department of Agriculture (USDA) Harmonized Good Agricultural Practices (GAP) Audit program standard is based on the Produce GAPs Harmonized Food Safety Standard developed by the GAPs Harmonization Initiative.
+Use of the Harmonized Food Safety Standard has been granted by the Secretariat of the GAPs Harmonization Initiative through a non-exclusive copyright license.

-This issue of the USDA's Harmonized GAP Plus+ Standard supersedes the previous issue which has been in effect since August 31, 2022.
+This issue of the USDA's Harmonized GAP Standard supersedes the previous issue which has been in effect since May 1, 2021.